 Overall process time: up to 7 weeks.

-On the last Tuesday of each month, the DfE gets a copy of Ofqual’s the portal qualification data.
+On the last Tuesday of each month, the DfE takes a copy of Ofqual’s Portal qualification data.
 This covers both newly regulated and amended qualifications.
 It does not include qualifications regulated by Ofqual on the last Tuesday of each month; these are included in the following month’s data.

 The DfE use the section 96 core approval principles to assess the suitability of each qualification to be delivered to students in the following age categories;